StudioEtrange/es-manage/README.md

 # Elasticsearch Management Tools

 Shell tools to manage Elasticsearch suite.

 Without polluting your system, nor using root/sudo.
 Everything in one single folder.
 No prerequired / external dependencies required.
 Everything needed will be downloaded.
-All you needs is internet and git.
+All you need is internet and git.

 Works on Nix* & MacOS